Mixing, segregation, and collapse transitions of interacting copolymer rings: Monte Carlo method

 Sampling was also improved by implementing the elementary moves using a Multiple Markov Chain algorithm \cite{geyer1995annealing,tesi1996monte,tesi1996interacting} with parallel chains distributed along a sequence of parameters $(\beta_c{(j)},\beta_m{(j)})$ for $j=1,2,\ldots,M$.
 Along each parallel chain Metropolis sampling \cite{metropolis1953monte} was implemented to sample from the Boltzmann distribution at a fixed pair of values $(\beta_c{(j)},\beta_m{(j)})$, and chains were swapped using the protocols of Multiple Markov Chain (MCC) sampling~\cite{Geyer:1991:CSS,tesi1996monte,tesi1996interacting}.

 The stationary distribution of the MCC implementation is the product of the Boltzmann distributions along each chain (see reference~\cite{tesi1996monte,tesi1996interacting}).
 The main difficulty in the practical implementation of the MMC scheme is the choice of the sequence of parameter pairs $(\beta_c{(j)},)\beta_m{(j)}), j=1,2,\ldots,M$.
 This is because the contiguous pairs $(\beta_c{(j)},)\beta_m{(j)})$ and $(\beta_c{(j+1)},)\beta_m{(j+1)})$ should be sufficiently close to allow a non-negligible number of swaps between them to occur.
+Swaps between chains were proposed at a rate proportional to the system size ($2n$ -- that is the total combined length of the pair of polygons, for $n=48, 100, 148, 200, 300, 400$).

-In this study, we will estimate the metric and thermodynamic properties of the model by either fixing $\beta_m$ and varying $\beta_c$ or fixing $\beta_c$ and letting $\beta_m$ vary.
+We proceeded by collecting data of the metric and thermodynamic properties of the model along the chains by either fixing $\beta_m$ and varying $\beta_c$ or fixing $\beta_c$ and letting $\beta_m$ vary.
 More specifically, we choose a set of values of $\beta_m$ at fixed $\beta_c$ or a set of values of $\beta_c$ at fixed $\beta_m$ which samples the relevant region of the phase diagram and crosses the expected phase boundaries previously described.

 For most cases we used $M \approx 25$ parallel chains, and we were able to obtain sufficiently uncorrelated samples for systems of \textit{total} size $2n\in \{96,200,296,400,600,800\}$.
 We counted a single iteration as $O(1)$ pivot moves, and $O(n)$ local Verdier-Stockmayer style moves.
 By spacing the reading of data along each Markov chain, we were able to sample approximately $2.5\times 10^4$ conformations that are essentially \textit{uncorrelated} at each fixed value of the pair $(\beta_c^{(j)},\beta_m^{(j)})$ for a total of at least $1.25 \times 10^6$ data points for each value of $n$.
 The simulations were expensive in terms of CPU time.
-For example, for $2n=800$ and $M\approx 25$, a total of $25,\!000$ uncorrelated conformations were sampled over two months of CPU time on an $x86\_64$-based workstation.
+For example, for $2n=800$ (each polygon in the pair has length $400$) and $M\approx 25$, a total of $25,\!000$ uncorrelated conformations were sampled over two months of CPU time on an $x86\_64$-based workstation.
 In figure~\ref{fig:confs_examples} we show some examples of conformations taken along the chains for different values of the pair $(\beta_c^{(j)},\beta_m^{(j)})$.

 To explore the phase diagram we primarily carried out simulations as shown in figure~\ref{fig:simulations}.
 In the first instance we fixed $\beta_m$ at values in $\{0,0.2,0.3,0.4,0.5,0.75\}$ and collected data along Markov chains for $\beta_c\in [0,1]$.
 This is shown by the arrows crossing the SE-SC and M-SE phase boundaries in the left panel of figure~\ref{fig:simulations}.
 For example, the SE-SC phase boundary was explored fixing $\beta_m$ at values $0$, $0.2$ and $0.3$.
 In the right panel we fixed $\beta_c$ instead at the values $\{0,0.2,0.28,0.4,0.5,0.75\}$ respectively, while varying $\beta_m$ to cross the SE-M and SC-M phase boundaries.